ARTICLE I. Name

 Section 3.
 The official colors of PBL shall be blue and gold.

 The rules contained in the latest edition of Robert’s Rules of Order Newly Revised shall govern the PBL in all cases to which they are applicable and in which they are not inconsistent with the rules of FBLA-PBL, these bylaws or any special rules of order the PBL may adopt.

 ARTICLE XIII.
 Amendment

 Section 1.
 Proposed amendments to these bylaws shall be submitted in writing by local or state chapters or by a national officer to the association president and chief executive officer no later than April 1.
 The proposed amendments shall be submitted for review to the division president and the bylaws committee of the board of directors by April 15.
 Proposed amendments approved by the bylaws committee shall be returned to the association president and chief executive officer by May 1.
 Each state chapter will be sent copies of the approved amendments by May 15.
 The national executive council shall present approved proposed amendments with recommendations to the local voting delegates at the National Leadership Conference.
-A two-thirds vote of the local voting delegates present and voting at the National Leadership Conference is required for adoption.
+A two-thirds vote of the local voting delegates present and casting ballots at the National Leadership Conference is required for adoption.